Variations in Psychological Attributes: Class 12 Psychology Notes

 • Intelligence is an interdependent function of those neurological brain units responsible for planning, attention, and simultaneous and successive processing

-• Simultaneous Processing is about establishing relationships between different topics in order to come up with something unique and meaningful whereas successive processing is about remembering information properly in a serial order
+• Simultaneous Processing is about establishing relationships between different topics to come up with something unique and meaningful, whereas successive processing is about remembering information properly in a serial order

-• After the information has been attended and processed focus on planning is done which helps in devising a course of action, implement them and evaluate results
+• After the information has been attended to and processed, focus on planning is done, which helps in devising a course of action, implementing it, and evaluating results

 Nature v/s Nurture